Hervian/log-weaver/README.md

 lambda-factory requires Java 1.8 or later.

 *Caveat*:
 Currently only Javac is supported.
+As such, this is a work in progress, since IBM's Rational Application Developer is based on Eclipse.

+*Elaboraion*:
 If you are using Eclipse (which is not based on Javac) you will get errors.
-This is because the logic makes use of the class ´TaskListener´, which is part of Javac's internal API.
+This is because the logic makes use of the class `TaskListener`, which is part of Javac's internal API.
-To get this project to work in Eclipse one will probably have to create something a la The Checker Framework's Eclipse Plugin (as I imagine that that plugin has been created for the same reasons, since the Checker Framework also makes use of the Javac's TaskListener.
+To get this project to work in Eclipse one will probably have to create something a la The Checker Framework's Eclipse Plugin (as I imagine that that plugin has been created for the same reasons, since the Checker Framework also makes use of the Javac's TaskListener.)
+Alternatively, one might be able handle the problem in a build script, by adding an extra step that uses Javac to perform annotation processing (pass proc:only argument to the compiler).

 ## Using log-weaver
 log-weaver was created to add logging-logic for entering and exiting a method.
-Simple annotate a method with one of the log methods (`@LogEntering`, `@LogExiting` or `@LogEnteringAndExiting`).
+Simply annotate a method with one of the log methods (`@LogEntering`, `@LogExiting` or `@LogEnteringAndExiting`).
 Say we have the following method, which we have annotated with ´@LogEnteringAndExiting´:

 ```java